Snehakolape21/medicine_management_system/README.md

 Introduction:
 The Medicine Management System is a Python-based console application designed to manage the inventory of medicines in a pharmacy or medical store.
-It is a basic implementation of CRUD operations (Create, Read, Update, Delete) using object-oriented programming concepts.
+It is a basic implementation of  operations (add, Update, Delete) using object-oriented programming concepts.
 The main goal is to allow to:
 Add new medicines
 Update existing ones